About

 • When the mustard seeds start to pop, remove from the heat and transfer to a saucepan.

 • Stir gently to mix all the ingredients together and bring the liquid to a boil (be careful not to let the bottom burn), and simmer for about 15 minutes or until the liquid has thickened, the mangoes have softened and have just started to break down.
+Lower the heat of the stove if needed to prevent the chutney from burning.

 • Place the hot chutney in a clean glass bottle and let it cool to room temperature before storing in the fridge.
 It has lasted about a week in the fridge in our house.